slingner/filter-client/README.md

 ![Bean Closeup](README-asset/coffee4.jpg?raw=true)

-When a user first open FILTER, they will see a landing page giving examples and screenshots of FILTER's potential.
+When a user first opens FILTER, they will see a landing page giving examples and screenshots of FILTER's potential.
 After logging in, the user will be able to browse and filter through the coffee beans collection.
-The Flavor Filter, which is set of flavor note checkboxes, will allow the user to filter the list based on the flavor they are interested in.
-An example of this filter is if a user selects FRUIT and CITRUS, the All Beans list will filter down to display all individual beans that have the FRUIT AND CITRUS flavor notes.
+The Flavor Filter(a set of flavor note checkboxes) will allow the user to filter the All Beans list based on the flavor they are interested in.
+An example of using this filter is if a user selects FRUIT and CITRUS, the All Beans list will filter down to display all individual beans that have the FRUIT and CITRUS flavor notes.

 ![Laptop Screenshot](README-asset/laptop_screenshot.png?raw=true)